 What does that mean?

 Here is a personal word — “Ye.”
 This message is for you.
 I know you are moral.
 I know you are religious.
 I know that you are well instructed in doctrinal truth.
 So was Nicodemus.
-He was a well respected religious leader, a Pharisee, and a ruler among the Jews.
+He was a well respected religious leader, a Pharisee and a ruler among the Jews.
 Nicodemus was a teacher who taught the teachers.
 He was a preacher, but more.
 Nicodemus was a preacher who taught preachers.
 He was a theologian.
 This was a man of highest rank in the Jewish church.
-But he was spiritually dead.
+But he was dead.
 He was without life before God.
 He was totally ignorant of all things spiritual.
-He was a lost man.
-If you are yet without life toward God, I have this word from God for you — “You must be born again.”
+He was a lost man. — If you are yet without life toward God, my message is to you.
+I have this word from God for you. — “You must be born again.”

-I fully agree with what Martin Luther had to say in this regard. — “If any man ascribes anything of salvation, even the very least thing, to the free will of man, he knows nothing of grace, and he has not learned Jesus Christ rightly.”
+Martin Luther correctly asserted, “If any man ascribes anything of salvation, even the very least thing, to the free will of man, he knows nothing of grace, and he has not learned Jesus Christ rightly.”

 Here is a powerful word — “Born.”
-I am talking to you about a gift; but it is not just any ordinary gift.
-I am talking to you about the gift of life, eternal life.
+Salvation is the gift of life, eternal life.
 When our Lord declares, “Ye must be born again,” he is saying you must be the object and recipient of Divine power.
 Just as God created the world, God must create life in your soul.
 Just as God breathed into Adam and made him a living soul, so God must breathe into you the breath of life by his Spirit, or you will perish in your sins.
-This is what I am saying: — You are spiritually dead, helplessly lost by nature.
+This is what I am saying: you are spiritually dead, helplessly lost by nature.
 Your only hope is that God the Holy Spirit will give you life. — “You must be born again!”

 Second, it means, “You must be born a second time.”
 Your first birth was of sinful parents, and you were born in their image.
 The second birth is of God, and we are born in his image. — The first birth was of corruptible seed.
 The second birth is of incorruptible seed. — Our first birth is in sin.
 Our second birth is in righteousness. — By our first birth we were polluted and unclean.
 By our second birth we become holy. — Our first birth was fleshly and carnal.
 Our second birth is spiritual and makes us spiritual. — By the first birth all men are foolish and ignorant.
 By our second birth we become wise unto salvation. — By our first birth we were slaves to sin and the lusts of the flesh.
 By our second birth we are made free from the dominion of sin. — By our first birth we are all children of wrath.
 By our second birth we are children of promise.
 Our Lord says, “Ye must be born again,” because we were all born wrong the first time.